 The Penn State Alumni Association has given the Honorary Alumni Award since 1973 to recognize individuals who, while not graduates of Penn State, have significantly worked toward bettering the University.
-Since the award was established, less than 100 individuals have been given Honorary Alumni status.
+Since the award was established, fewer than 100 individuals have been given Honorary Alumni status.
 Honorary Alumni receive a life membership in the Penn State Alumni Association, as well as a commemorative award.

 Joseph J. Prischak '14H

-Joseph J. Prischak '14H played a crucial role in creating Penn State Erie, The Behrend College’s plastics engineering technology (PLET) program, one of only four accredited programs in the United States.
+Joseph J. Prischak '14H played a crucial role in creating Penn State Behrend’s plastics engineering technology (PLET) program, one of only four accredited programs in the United States.
 The program boasts the largest plastics lab dedicated to undergraduate studies in the country, with state-of-the-art computers, materials, and processing labs.
 Based on the success of Penn State Behrend’s plastics engineering program, Joe started an identical program in 1991 at The University of Bratislava, Slovak Republic (formerly Czechoslovakia).

 Joe and his wife, Isabelle, have created two scholarships for Penn State Behrend students, the Joseph and Isabelle Prischak Trustee Scholarship and the Prischak Family Trustee Scholarship.
 The former gives first preference to graduates of Crawford County’s Conneaut Valley High School, Prischak’s alma mater, while the Prischak Family Trustee Scholarship is designated for Plastek Group employees and their children and grandchildren.

 Joe also is the founder of African 6000 International, a nonprofit that drills deep freshwater wells across the African continent to provide clean water for drinking, cooking, and bathing.

 Ethel S. Kochel '13H